 Nothing beats the deep and savory flavor of this tart that highlights onions, cheese and fresh thyme.

-- 2 springs fresh thyme, with leaves removed from stem
+- 2 sprigs Thyme, leaves removed from stem

 - FOR THE CRUST